September 3, 2019

 It would also be wise to start migration with a pilot group of hand-picked users, especially for large organizations.
 Find out what works for the select users and then tweak the platform before rollout.
 Once the pilot is a success, you can get down to migrating each function in the organization.

 How you do this is: First, take stock of all the functions that use Salesforce such as sales, operations, back-office, customer service and marketing.
 Then, identify which of these users would it be easiest to migrate.
-Once they are successfully moved to the new system, start on the next group.
+Start on the next group once they are successfully moved to the new system.
 You could even recruit the Lightning ‘converts’ from one function to guide the others on how to use the upgraded tool!

 Here are some big Salesforce Classic to Lightning migration challenges that you will need to overcome through training: